3D Object reconstruction using Depth Sensors

 Image stitched without any cleaning, notice how the point clouds were misaligned

-As the sensor could only be tilted upwards, I had to mount it upside down to the base of the table.
+As the sensor could only be tilted upwards in my setup, I had to mount it upside down to the base of the table.
 This resulted in my cloud points being visualized upside down.
 An easy fix was to use a negative Y value to flip the axis using setCameraPosition while using the PCLVisualizer.

 Stitching

-This is the core part of the program.
-Each point cloud has captured a part of the object; we stitch them sequentially to obtain a 3D reconstruction.
-I’ve used the Iterative Closest Points (ICP) algorithm to stitch adjacent cloud points.
-The whole process is termed as Registration.
-Given below is a high-level outline of how the algorithm works:
+I stitch each captured point cloud sequentially to obtain a 3D reconstruction using the Iterative Closest Points (ICP) algorithm.
+This process is termed as point cloud Registration.
+Here is a high-level outline of how the algorithm works:

 • Iterate until error/difference is within the threshold limit.